corda/corda-docs-portal/content/en/platform/corda/4.8/enterprise/node/deploy/generating-a-node-dockerform.md

 {{< /note >}}

 {{% warning %}}
-The docker image name must be specified by using the `dockerImage` property.
+The Docker image name must be specified by using the `dockerImage` property.
 {{% /warning %}}

 ```groovy